Leo-Simpson/c-lasso/README.md

 problem = classo_problem(X,y,C, labels=labels)
 problem.formulation.concomitant = True

-# Solve the problem for a fixed lambda (by default, it will use the theoritical lambda)
+# Solve the problem for a fixed lambda (by default, it will use the theoretical lambda)
 problem.model_selection.LAMfixed = True
 problem.model_selection.LAMfixedparameters.true_lam = True

-# Solve the stability selection : (by default, it will use the theoritical lambda)
+# Solve the stability selection : (by default, it will use the theoretical lambda)
 problem.model_selection.SS                       = True
 problem.model_selection.SSparameters.method      = 'lam'
 problem.model_selection.SSparameters.true_lam    =  True